Difference Between PostgreSQL Varchar vs Text

 );

-The execution of the above query statement gives the following output on the screen showing the error message that the value exceeds the limit length of the column –
+Executing the above query statement displays an error message indicating that the value exceeds the length limit of the column. –

 INSERT INTO varcharVStext (sample_varchar, sample_text